 Well, they reach the wall, begin the big climb, and we see in the distance that there are other wildlings climbing the wall as well.
 I had a problem with this whole scene, because one of the characters, amongst many who are attempting the climb, is married to a woman named Val.
 Val is a very important character in Jon's future, and she is also the sister of Mance's wife, who was pregnant at the time, and dies in childbirth.
 I am sure Val will appear at some point, but probably either in S4. or S5.
 But Book Jon also notes, as he begins the climb, all the bodies hanging on the tree as they fall down.
 One of these men, is Jarl, who is Val's husband.

-Crap, I do not want to climb the wall,
+Crap, I do not want to climb the wall, but I'll do it for the cause |

 The show has been showing all along how Jon and Orel have big problems, and are setting up, Jon vs. Orel.
 In the books he had already killed Orel, because he was part of that group that he attacked w/the Half-Hand and met Ygritte.